International Brigades: Switzerland

 In Switzerland, public sympathy was high for the Republican cause, but the federal government banned all fundraising and recruiting activities a month after the start of the war as part of the country's long-standing policy of neutrality.
 Around 800 Swiss volunteers joined the International Brigades, among them a small number of women.
 Sixty percent of Swiss volunteers identified as communists, while the others included socialists, anarchists and antifascists.

 Some 170 Swiss volunteers were killed in the war.
 The survivors were tried by military courts upon their return to Switzerland for violating the criminal prohibition on foreign military service.
 The courts pronounced 420 sentences which ranged from around 2 weeks to 4 years in prison, and often also stripped the convicts of their political rights for the period of up to 5 years.
 In the Swiss society, traditionally highly appreciative of civic virtues, this translated to longtime stigmatization also after the penalty period expired.
 In the judgment of Swiss historian Mauro Cerutti, volunteers were punished more harshly in Switzerland than in any other democratic country.

 Motions to pardon the Swiss brigaders on the account that they fought for a just cause have been repeatedly introduced in the Swiss federal parliament.
 A first such proposal was defeated in 1939 on neutrality grounds.
 In 2002, Parliament again rejected a pardon of the Swiss war volunteers, with a majority arguing that they broke a law that remains in effect to this day.
 In March 2009, Parliament adopted the third bill of pardon, retroactively rehabilitating Swiss brigades, only a handful of whom were still alive.

-In 2000 there was a monument honoring Swiss IB combatants unveiled in Geneva; there are also numerous plaques mounted elsewhere, e.g. at the Volkshaus in Zürich.
+In 2000, there was a monument honoring Swiss IB combatants unveiled in Geneva; there are also numerous plaques mounted elsewhere, e.g., at the Volkshaus in Zürich.
+Since 2003 there is "Place des Brigades-internationales" in La Chaux-de-Fonds.
+No Swiss IB ex-combatants became widely known personalities, though in the late 20th century some acquired certain public recognition; these were the cases of Ernst Stauffer (local civil servant and author of memoirs) and Hans Hutter (author and activist for rehabilitation).
+IG Spanienfreiwillige, an organisation set up to cultivate the memory of Swiss volunteers, built up a database of around 800 individuals, more than a half of them listed with some biographical details.

 United Kingdom

 On disbandment, 305 British volunteers left Spain to return home.
-They arrived at Victoria Station in central London on 7 December and were met warmly as returning heroes by a crowd of supporters including Clement Attlee, Stafford Cripps, Willie Gallacher, and Will Lawther.
+They arrived at Victoria Station in central London on 7 December and were met warmly as returning heroes by a crowd of supporters including Clement Attlee, Stafford Cripps, Willie Gallacher, Ellen Wilkinson and Will Lawther.

 The last surviving British member of the International Brigades, Geoffrey Servante, died in April 2019 aged 99.

+IBMT

+The International Brigade Memorial Trust is a registered charity that handles activities around the memory of volunteers from Britain and Ireland.
+The group maintains a map of memorials to volunteers in the Spanish Civil War and organises yearly events to commemorate the war.